-Running a business or company will likely involve hiring employees at some point.
-You may have prior experience in this area or you may be completely new to interviewing, but either way, you must ensure you have the appropriate skills and knowledge to conduct successful interviews.
+Running a business will likely involve hiring employees at some point.
+You may have prior experience in this area, with a wealth of interview techniques up your sleeve, or you may be completely new to this part of the recruitment process.
+Either way, you must have the appropriate skills and knowledge to conduct successful interviews.

 There are a number of key interview techniques involved, including the ability to listen carefully, ask the right questions, be able to probe for further information, and project and interpret non-verbal communication during an interview.

-In order to create a positive, successful interview experience, we have compiled the following list of interview techniques to help you improve your skills…
+In order to create a positive, successful interview experience, we have compiled the following list of interview techniques to help you to improve your skills.

 - Take the time to read over the candidate’s CV or application form prior to the interview.